GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 # Retrieval Augment Generation

 This solution implements a Retrieval Augmented Generation (RAG) pipeline to enhance product recommendations in an e-commerce setting.
-For the complete usecase details, please check this document
+For the complete use case details, please check this document
 [RAG on GKE Narrative](/docs/use-cases/rag-pipeline/README.md)

 ## Architecture